rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzure.md

 - There is a single argument of type ValidateAzureCloudAccountExocomputeConfigurationsInput.
 - Returns ValidateAzureSubnetsForCloudAccountExocomputeReply.
+### validatecreateclusterinput
+Validates azure cluster create request.

+- There is a single argument of type CreateAzureClusterInput.
+- Returns ValidationReply.
 ### vnets
 Gets the VNets for the given subscription.